Mato00KAN/Dolphin-MMJR2/Readme.md

 * `Themes`: icon themes for GUI
 * `Resources`: icons that are theme-agnostic
 * `Wii`: default Wii NAND contents

-## Packaging and udev

-The Data folder contains a udev rule file for the official GameCube controller adapter and the Mayflash DolphinBar.
-Package maintainers can use that file in their packages for Dolphin.
-Users compiling Dolphin on Linux can also just copy the file to their udev rules folder.

-## User Folder Structure

-A number of user writeable directories are created for caching purposes or for allowing the user to edit their contents.
-On macOS and Linux these folders are stored in `~/Library/Application Support/Dolphin/` and `~/.dolphin-emu` respectively, but can be overwritten by setting the environment variable `DOLPHIN_EMU_USERPATH`.
-On Windows the user directory is stored in the `My Documents` folder by default, but there are various way to override this behavior:

-* Creating a file called `portable.txt` next to the Dolphin executable will store the user directory in a local directory called "User" next to the Dolphin executable.
-* If the registry string value `LocalUserConfig` exists in `HKEY_CURRENT_USER/Software/Dolphin Emulator` and has the value **1**, Dolphin will always start in portable mode.
-* If the registry string value `UserConfigPath` exists in `HKEY_CURRENT_USER/Software/Dolphin Emulator`, the user folders will be stored in the directory given by that string.
-The other two methods will be prioritized over this setting.

-List of user folders:

-* `Cache`: used to cache the ISO list
-* `Config`: configuration files
-* `Dump`: anything dumped from Dolphin
-* `GameConfig`: additional settings to be applied per-game
-* `GC`: memory cards and system BIOS
-* `Load`: custom textures
-* `Logs`: logs, if enabled
-* `ScreenShots`: screenshots taken via Dolphin
-* `StateSaves`: save states
-* `Wii`: Wii NAND contents

 ## Custom Textures